How do you learn more about filmmaking?

 The movie is also notable for its complex storylines.
 Along with following Richard Dreyfuss’s character, the film follows the efforts of scientists to contact aliens.

-Steven Spielberg keeps the complicated plots from becoming too muddled throughout the lengthy film.
+Steven Spielberg keeps the complicated plots from becoming muddled throughout the lengthy film.

 As with many of the must-see movies for filmmakers, Breathless broke new ground when released and has influenced countless directors and cinematographers.
 It is a 1960 French film written and directed by Jean-Luc Godard.

-Breathless is the most influential movie to come out of the french new wave cinema of the 1960s.
+Breathless is the most influential movie from the French new wave cinema of the 1960s.
 The movie had a bold visual style that Western audiences had not yet seen.

-It also featured numerous jump cuts, which heightened the tension and sense of urgency in some of the scenes.
+It also featured numerous jump cuts, which heightened some scenes’ tension and sense of urgency.

 Patton won seven Academy Awards, which is enough of a reason for film students to watch it.
-The movie won awards for Best Picture, Best Original Screenplay, Best Director, and Best Actor.
+The movie won Best Picture, Original Screenplay, Best Director, and Best Actor awards.

 However, George C. Scott turned down the Best Actor award for his portrayal of General George S. Patton.
 Scott didn’t believe in competition and awards because every piece of art should be considered unique.